Priestly covenant

-According to Judaism, the priestly covenant (ברית הכהונה brith ha-kehuna) is the biblical covenant that God gave to Aaron and his descendants, the kohanim.
+According to Judaism, the priestly covenant (ברית הכהונה) is the biblical covenant that God gave to Aaron and his descendants, the kohanim.
 This covenant consisted of their exclusive right to serve in the Temple, and to consume sacrificial offerings and receive other priestly gifts.

 The covenant with Aaron

 In the Torah, the covenant is called "a covenant of salt forever" (with salt symbolizing permanence due to its use as a preservative) and "a statute forever".

 In midrash, the priestly covenant is one of five everlasting covenants, and can never be taken from Aaron and his descendants.

 The priesthood is one of five items that God calls "to me" (Hebrew לי), a term that connotes an eternal choice, as God himself is eternal.

 Practically speaking, the Torah forbids non-Aaronides from offering the Ketoret offering on the inner altar, approaching the altar or the Holy of Holies, or receiving the twenty-four priestly gifts.

 Pinchas, who was a grandson of Aaron, received a separate "covenant of eternal priesthood" following his act of zealotry.
 This covenant has been interpreted in various ways; for example, that his descendants would be high priests and not just regular priests, or that he did not become a priest until this moment (because the initial covenant was with Aaron and his sons and their descendants born after that moment, but not with Pinchas who was born before that moment).